 Molly Haslund holds a master’s degree from The Royal Academy of Fine Art, Copenhagen, and a master’s degree from the Glasgow School of Art, United Kingdom.

-Since Haslund graduated in 2005, she has exhibited and performed extensively, both in Denmark and abroad, including Glasgow, London, Berlin, Munich, New York and Philadelphia.
+Since Haslund graduated in 2005, she has shown performance-, sculpture-, socially engaging-, and movement based works.
+She has exhibited and performed extensively, both in Denmark and abroad, including Glasgow, London, Berlin, Munich, New York, Philadelphia and Kyoto.

 A returning field in Haslund's practice has been interactive sculptures and functional objects that all comes with appertaining set performances or instructions – as seen in the selection exhibited at MOMA, Roskilde, Denmark (2013) and the sculpture park Wanås Konst, Sweden (season 2014) Alongside Haslund has developed solo- and group performances investigating music in relation to existential and cultural issues amongst other surprizing topics.